lolikana/odin-library_app/README.md

 ## Technologies

-The Webpack Restaurant project uses the following technologies:
+The project uses the following technologies:

 - HTML
 - SASS